Karce/gupaxtk/README.md

 2. Extract
 3. Launch Gupaxx

-Next steps can be seen in this video tutorial.
+Next steps can be seen in this video tutorial:

 https://github.com/Cyrix126/gupaxx/assets/58007246/610cbfea-fd97-4150-95ed-9c8a7ef5ba94

 4. Input your Monero address in the `P2Pool` tab
-5. Register your same address on [XMRvsBeast](https://xmrvsbeast.com)
+5. Register the same address on [XMRvsBeast](https://xmrvsbeast.com)
 6. Input the token received in the XvB Tab
 6. Start P2Pool
 7. Start XMRig